AnjiB/sel-four/README.md

         this.driver.findElement(By.id("username")).sendKeys("\" or \"\"=\"");
         this.driver.findElement(By.id("password")).sendKeys("\" or \"\"=\"");
         this.driver.findElement(By.id("login")).click();
-      // Assert login is not successful
+      // Assert login is not successfull
     }

    ```